 Your water well offers your home and property many advantages.
 It affords you absolute independence from municipal water systems.
 Monthly water bills are non-existent.
 And you know exactly what is coming out of your faucet.

-Yet this independence comes with responsibilities, too.
+Yet this independence comes with responsibilities.
 When the system breaks down, it is your job to get it up and running again.
 One of the most critical links in this supply chain is the well pump.
-Without that pump—or an auxiliary method such as a hand pump or sleeve bucket—water cannot be brought to ground-level.
-Learn common symptoms of a broken well pump, plus ways to fix many of the common problems that occur.
+Without that pump—or an auxiliary method such as a hand pump or sleeve bucket—water cannot be brought to ground level.
+Learn the common symptoms of a broken well pump, plus ways to fix many of the potential problems that can occur.

 When you turn on a faucet and no water comes out, a broken well pump might be the cause.
 Another cause unrelated to the well pump is that one of the pipes has burst, diverting water from its destination.

 A well pump that continually runs or runs more than expected might also mean that the well pump is broken.
 Alternatively, this could mean that the pump is trying to pull water from a water supply that is too low or it could indicate a burst water pipe.